Eastern Air Lines Flight 665: Crash

 The converted C-49 Skytrain, coming in from the east, struck trees behind the Providence Church in the Providence community in Grayson County, just west-northwest of Galax, Virginia, and cut a path about 500 yards long.
 "The wings were ripped off and the fuselage came to rest against a fill where a dirt road leads from highway No. 94 into the church.
 It was a scant five feet from the pavement on the North-South highway and about a 100 yards from the intersection with route 95."
 The time of the crash was fixed at 0140 hrs. by a resident who checked a clock when she heard the impact.
 She immediately called the fire department.
 The plane impacted at an altitude of about 2,500 feet.

-One passenger, a 25-year-old man from Boynton, Florida, was saved by two members of the Providence community who ripped his seat from the burning fuselage.
+The sole surviving passenger, 25-year-old William Keyes Jr., was saved by two members of the Providence community who ripped his seat from the burning fuselage.
 The Galax fire department and rescue squad arrived in 20 minutes and extinguished the fire with chemicals and water.
 They pulled 18 badly charred bodies from the wreck in an hour and a half.